yudinal/Pursuit-Core-Introduction-To-Networking-and-APIs-Lab/README.md

 API Scavenger Hunt!

 For each of the questions below, identify a website and search query that will give you the appropriate JSON.
-Paste the url and the json below.
+Paste the url and a snippet of the json below.
 Googling the category + API will generally take you to where you need.
 Ex. https://lmgtfy.com/?q=cat+fact+api

 1. A random cat fact
 1. A list of 150 random users in English.